sunesimonsen/unexpected-presentation/content/presentation.md

 ## Context is important

-Note: The context of an error is really important, you don't was to get an error stating that true was not equal false.
+Note: The context of an error is really important, you don't want to get an error just stating that true was not equal false.

 ---